softwareguru/beam-summit-website/content/sessions/bw.md

   * Labs will be written in Java, attendees should have rudimentary knowledge of Java and/or other similar languages, building tools like Maven and basic knowledge of cloud platforms.
   * We will be using Qwiklabs for running the labs.
 Please sign up at https://ce.qwiklabs.com .

-#### Registration
-This workshop has a limited capacity of 60 attendees.
-If you are commited to participating, please register at https://us02web.zoom.us/webinar/register/WN_7QVhrNuRSHiscm1nu14tJA

-#### Slack channel
-If you have any questions about this workshop or need assistance please join the **#beam-summit-gcp** channel in the [ASF slack workspace](https://the-asf.slack.com).